-The cost of exceeding your data limit can be very expensive, so it is best to find an unlimited broadband deal.
-The cheapest broadband deals on the market might be attractive, but remember you’ll be splitting the cost so a more expensive unlimited deal can still be affordable.
+The cost of exceeding your data limit can be very expensive, so it is best to find an unlimited broadband connection.
+Cheaper offers on market might be attractive, but remember you’ll be splitting the cost so a more expensive unlimited package can still be affordable.

 How fast does my broadband need to be for a house-share?

 Your broadband will need to be fast enough to cope with multiple users.
 The more people using the internet at once, the higher your broadband speed needs to be.

 The speed you need will depend on what your house uses the internet for.
 If you mostly use the internet to check emails and browse Twitter, you can probably get away with a slower and cheaper broadband package.
 However, more regular internet use and online streaming will require a faster broadband package for your shared house.